ishara/sonar-examples/projects/code-coverage/ut/ut-ant-jacoco-runTests/README.md

-This example demonstrates how to analyze a project with Ant and Jacoco, running tests.
+This example demonstrates how to analyze a Java project with Ant and Jacoco, running tests.

 Prerequisites
 =============